Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 #### Client Certificate Argument

 The `Client Certificate Credential` accepts `pfx` and `pem` certificates.
 The certificate needs to be associated with your registered application/service principal.
-To create and associate a certificate with your registered app. please follow the instructions [here](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-1-upload-a-certificate).
+To create and associate a certificate with your registered app, please follow the instructions [here](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-1-upload-a-certificate).

 ### Create a new service principal